zhoupgit/grafana/docs/sources/datasources/mssql/query-editor/index.md

 To filter on more columns, click the plus (`+`) button to the right of the condition dropdown.

 To remove a filter, click the `x` button next to that filter's dropdown.

-After selecting a date type column, you can choose Macros from the operators list and select timeFilter which will add the $\_\_timeFilter macro to the query with the selected date column.

 ### Group results